nikwin/nikwin.github.io/_posts/2018-12-7-roshambo.md

 ---
 layout: post
-title: 'On Rock, Paper, Scissors'
+title: "On Rock, Paper, Scissors"
 tag: articles
 date: 2018-12-7
 desc: Examining some of the features of rock, paper, scissors.